lagom/lagom/docs/manual/scala/releases/Migration14.md

 CREATE UNIQUE INDEX "journal_ordering_idx" ON PUBLIC."journal"("ordering");
 ```

-Moreover, in `akka-persistence-jdbc` 3.0.x series, the `Events` query treats the offset as exclusive instead of inclusive.
+Moreover, in `akka-persistence-jdbc` 3.1.x series, the `Events` query treats the offset as exclusive instead of inclusive.
 In general, this should not be a problem.
 Previous versions of Lagom had a workaround for it and this change in behavior should be transparent.
 This will only impact you if you were using the `Akka Persistence Query` directly.

+In addition to that, this new plugin version removed the dependency on `JournalRow` in `ReadJournalDao`.
+This is a breaking change for everyone who implements a custom `ReadJournalDao`.
+Note, this is not being used by Lagom and Lagom users are, in principle, not impacted by this.
+However, if for some reason you have implemented a DAO extending the plugin's `ReadJournalDao`, you will need to migrate your code manually.
+For details can be found [here](https://github.com/dnvriend/akka-persistence-jdbc/pull/148).

 ## Upgrading to Play 2.6 and Akka 2.5